mohitsinghs/mohitsingh.in/pages/code/markdoc.md

 At the same time, Markdoc team released the extension for VSCode along with a language server that I was really excited about.
 I realized it required another config for language server.
 After fighting it an entire day, I gave up.
 Upon digging, I figured out, while the language server and extensions were feature rich, they were tuned for specific purpose and thinking.

 While I was trying to avoid yet another config, this new language server required another config.
-I can totally understand that, since it's something open source and used by Stripe.
+I can totally understand that, since it's their lawn.
 They have no obligation to listen but as a user, I was unhappy.
 I figured, it was not for people like me who don't want to fight their tooling unnecessarily.

 ## Wrapping up

 A day later, I spent some time writing a library that used unified ecosystem to process Markdown and some syntax sugar that I needed.
 From there jumping back to plain Markdown was really easy.
 A year of Markdoc lost me in a day.
 I migrated my sites to app router the new library allowed me to avoid thinking about static content and focus on dynamic and component driven parts.

+## Updates

+So far I created three tools for Markdoc under an organization [markdoc-extra](https://github.com/markdoc-extra). [vscode-markdoc](https://github.com/markdoc-extra/vscode-markdoc), [markdoc-ls](https://github.com/markdoc-extra/markdoc-ls) and [tree-sitter-markdoc](https://github.com/markdoc-extra/tree-sitter-markdoc).
+While I learned a lot during this journey and it was fun while it lasted, Markdoc now have proper official tooling and since I went back to my old setup with some improvement, there is a very little chance that I'll be working with Markdoc anymore.

+That's why I've decided to archive the organization.
+If someone wants to carry it forward I'll be more than happy to add them as maintainer.